Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 - task monitoring and priorotisation software (with the points)

 "long-term goals will no longer get vetoed by short-term crises."

 *you don't have to do a 1-to-1 correspondence*

 you’ve raised state capacity. that translates straight into:

-    lower marginal cost of one deep‑work hour
+- lower marginal cost of one deep‑work hour

-    bigger slack buffer you can reinvest in upskilling
+- bigger slack buffer you can reinvest in upskilling

-    compounding gains—same math as countries finally breaking transport bottlenecks and watching exports explode.
+- compounding gains—same math as countries finally breaking transport bottlenecks and watching exports explode.

-What am I trying to say.

-1. a country needs a set of basic foundations, of state capacity, to start growing.
-2. a human needs an analogous set of foundations to sustain itself and generate enough slack that can be reinvested into education and skills practice.
-These two are seperate but connected.
 3. I have been gaining these foundations at a reliable rate, including having most of them already, compared  to a year ago.

 *Explain it for newcomers to both fields. make it clear that I am organizing my thinking this way because development is the one closest area I know and care about, even if it's not relevant to chemical engineering intuitively."